Pevensie/pevensie/README.md

 ### V1 checklist

+> [!NOTE]
+> This section will be replaced with a proper GitHub project board shortly.

+- [ ] Add more decoders for JSON representation of provided types
 - [ ] Decide on a stable architecture
 - [ ] Add more drivers (Redis, ETS)
 - [ ] Write unit and integration tests
 - [ ] Add Pevensie Jobs for async/background tasks
+- [ ] Email confirmation tokens
+- [ ] Email change tokens